gurumdari/vimpacks/README.md

 ```
 category_normal=' '
 category_removed=' '
+category_git=' '
 package_status_init=' '
-package_status_normal=' '
+package_status_normal=' '
-package_status_weight=127215
 ```

-You need to have `nerd-fonts` installed to see the icons properly.
-Below is an image of the configuration screen capture when `nerd-fonts` is installed.
+You need to install `nerd-fonts` to properly see the icons in the above settings.

 ### **package_status_weight**
 Letter Status Icon | package_status_weight